Q&A: Kelp, climate and ocean acidification

 One of the most important factors for creating refugia from ocean acidification is seawater flux.
 Areas with high tidal forcing are constantly exchanging seawater and thus kelp farming will likely not make a noticeable difference in local ocean acidification.
 However a shallow, sheltered cove with lower tidal flux will have higher potential for refugia creation.

-Other variables, such as latitude, temperature, and hours of light will impact the ability of kelp farming to create refugia.
+Other variables, such as latitude, temperature, hours of light, and the seasonal variation in pH/timing of pH minima will impact the ability of kelp farming to create refugia.
 Selecting sites which are ideal for kelp growth may increase the chance of creating refugia for shellfish.

 How do we measure ocean acidity?